 I briefly mentioned GHz above, but a 2.4 is your ideal connection to use when flying longer distances.
 Some models have the option of switching from 2.4 to 5.8.
 Keep it at 2.4 if you wish to fly further.
-Keep it at 5.8 if you’re flying in a place with a lot of signal interference (but it’ll fly less further then).
+Keep it at 5.8 if you’re flying in a place with a lot of signal interference, like a city (but it’ll fly less further then).

 And again, use a remote controller if your model comes with it, not a phone.
 For example, if you take the DJI Spark model, with the phone you can’t go beyond 50-100 meters, whereas with the remote, you can get over a mile in ideal circumstances.